 When I was sixteen years old, my parents and I traveled to Japan for a vacation.
 My grandparents were missionaries in Japan prior to WWII and my mother wanted to visit the country again.
 She hadn’t visited her birthplace since attending college in the US in the early 1940’s.

 Mr. Tannabe knew I loved theatre.
-I will be forever grateful to him for this experience, because the impetus for Bumbling Bea came from this performance.
+I will be forever grateful to him for this experience, because the impetus for Bumbling Bea sprung from this performance.
 I was struck by its pageantry, spectacle, story, movement and style.
 Then I found out that women originally portrayed all the characters.

 You are kidding me, right?
 Why aren’t women performing Kabuki Theatre today?